Recouping losses from bad financial advice

 At Slater and Gordon our lawyers with expertise in this area of law can:

-- Explore avenues for compensation for poor financial advice
+- Explore avenues for compensation for financial advisor negligence

 - Investigate whether a duty of care has been breached and if a claim can be made